-In July 2020, we initiated dosing in a Phase 1 clinical trial of NX-13 in normal healthy volunteers.
-This study is a randomized, double-blind, placebo-controlled single and multiple ascending dose study to evaluate the safety, tolerability and PK of oral NX-13.
-The primary objective of the study is to assess the safety and tolerability of single and seven-day repeat oral doses of NX-13.
-Safety and tolerability endpoints will include changes from baseline in biochemistry, hematology, urinalysis, and ECG parameters, vital signs and frequency and severity of AEs.
-The secondary objective of the study is to assess the PK of NX-13 following administration of single and seven-day repeat oral doses.
-Plasma PK will be obtained to assess systemic exposure.
-Stool concentrations of NX-13 will be measured for local PK to inform doses carried forward into future UC patient studies.
+In July 2020, we initiated dosing in a Phase 1a clinical trial of NX-13 in normal healthy volunteers.
+This trial was a randomized, double-blind, placebo-controlled single and multiple ascending dose trial to evaluate the safety, tolerability and PK of oral NX-13.
+The primary objective of the study was to assess the safety and tolerability of single and seven-day repeat oral doses of NX-13.
+Safety and tolerability endpoints included changes from baseline in biochemistry, hematology, urinalysis, and ECG parameters, vital signs and frequency and severity of AEs.
+The secondary objective of the study was to assess the PK of NX-13 following administration of single and seven-day repeat oral doses.
+Plasma PK was obtained to assess systemic exposure.
+Stool concentrations of NX-13 were measured for local PK to inform doses carried forward into future UC patient studies.
 The graphic below depicts the design of the Phase 1 clinical trial.

-The single ascending dose arm will consist of 35 healthy volunteers in a total of five cohorts (250 to 4,000 mg).
-Each cohort will enroll seven participants with five participants randomized to receive NX-13 and two participants randomized to receive placebo.
-The multiple ascending dose arm will consist of 21 healthy volunteers enrolled in a total of three cohorts.
-Each cohort will have seven participants with five participants randomized to receive placebo.
-NX-13 and two participants randomized to receive placebo.
-NX-13 will be administered by oral tablet.
+The single ascending dose arm consisted of 35 healthy volunteers in a total of five cohorts (250 to 4,000 mg).
+Each cohort enrolled seven participants with five participants randomized to receive NX-13 and two participants randomized to receive placebo.
+The multiple ascending dose arm consisted of 21 healthy volunteers enrolled in a total of three cohorts (1,000 to 4,000 mg).
+Each cohort had seven participants with five participants randomized to receive NX-13 and two participants randomized to receive by oral tablet.